profhamachiclass/7.4.7_cisco_ansible_lab/README.md

 *- name: SAVE OUTPUT TO ./backups/ - Name of the task
 *   copy: - This is an Ansible module used to copy files to a remote location.
 There are two parameters associated with this module:
 *   content: "{{ config.stdout[0] }}" - The specified value for this parameter is the data stored in the config variable, the Ansible register variable used in the previous task.
 Standard output (stdout) is the default file descriptor where a process can write output used in Unix-like operating systems, such as Linux and Mac OS X.
 *   dest: "backups/show_run_{{ inventory_hostname }}.txt" - This is the path and file name to where the file should be copied.
 The inventory_hostname variable is an Ansible "magic variable" that automatically receives the hostname as configured in the hosts file.
 In your case, recall that this is iosxe.
-This parameter results in a file **show_run_CSR1kv.txt** stored in the backups directory.
+This parameter results in a file **show_run_iosxe.txt** stored in the backups directory.
 The file will contain the output of the show running-config command.
 You will create the backups directory in the next step.

 ### Step 3: Run the Ansible backup Playbook.
 - a.
 Create the backups directory.
 As indicated in the last line of your playbook, this is the directory where the backup configuration file will be stored.